Many free Microsoft Word alternatives are available now, so you have plenty of choices.

 If you are familiar with Google Docs or Microsoft Word, you will be able to work with WPS Office straight away.

-WPS is in the same vein as other free word processors.
-It has all the standard features you expect, and it works with most standard word processing file extensions.
+WPS is similar to other free word processors.
+It has all the standard features you expect and works with most standard word-processing file extensions.

-But one of its best features is that it gives you the facility to drag and drop paragraphs.
-It is a very practical idea.
+One of its best features is the facility to drag and drop paragraphs, which is a very practical idea.

 WPS also comes with a complimentary cloud storage service that gives you 1G free space for PC and iOS.